google-site-verification: google596e44881695a74e.html

 Can as a landlord letting agent just ignore this and stick to portable appliances

-Basically No. You are obliged to get this equipment tested,
+Basically No. You are obliged to get this equipment tested.

 Why test a fixed appliance